Home Guides and Articles

 Other Components for Chimney Pipe Installation

-In addition to your pipe and chimney/termination cap, here are several chimney components you may need for your installation.
+In addition to your pipe and chimney/termination cap, you may need several chimney components for your installation.

 • Anchor Pate/Flue Adaptor: The vast majority of fireplaces, stoves, and inserts need an anchor plate (usually for zero clearance and masonry fireplaces) or a flue adaptor (usually for stoves and direct vent fireplaces) to use a particular kind of chimney system.
 For example, if you purchase a zero clearance wood-burning fireplace with an 8" flue and want to use the Simpson DuraVent DuraTech chimney pipe, you would need to use the DuraTech All-Fuel Chimney Pipe Masonry and Zero-Clearance Fireplace Anchor Plate.
 Similarly, if you purchase a wood burning stove with a 6" flue and want to use Simpson DuraVent DVL double-wall stove pipe, you would need the DuraVent DVL 6-Inch Double-Wall Stovepipe to Stove Flue Adaptor.

-• Elbow/Elbow Kit: Elbows are often needed in chimney systems for a variety of reasons.
-Unless you are able to vent your chimney system vertically or horizontally without any obstructions blocking your path, you are going to need an elbow of some kind.
-All manufacturers specify the offset parameters for each hearth appliance in the owner's manual.
-So you'll want to consult your manual for this specific information regarding your unit.
+• Elbow/Elbow Kit: Elbows are often needed in chimney systems for various reasons.
+Unless you can vent your chimney system vertically or horizontally without obstructions blocking your path, you need an elbow.
+All manufacturers specify the offset parameters for each hearth appliance in the owner's manual, so you'll want to consult your manual for this specific information regarding your unit.

-When dealing with offsets with stove pipe and direct vent pipe, you can offset to go around an obstruction for up to nearly 60 inches for stove pipe and nearly 40 inches for the direct vent pipe.
+When dealing with offsets with stove and direct vent pipes, you can offset to go around an obstruction for up to nearly 60 inches for stove pipe and nearly 40 inches for direct vent pipe.
 Pellet Vent pipe, however, can be offset for almost 80 inches.
 These are approximations.
-Please consult the section pertaining to offsets in the owner's manual for your appliance and the pipe manufacturer's guidelines for offset allowance with each type of pipe.
+Please consult the section about offsets in the owner's manual for your appliance and the pipe manufacturer's guidelines for offset allowance with each type of pipe.

-• Elbow Strap/Wall Strap: Many manufacturers provide elbow straps for many kinds of pipe to support chimney systems with offsets.
+• Elbow Strap/Wall Strap: Many manufacturers provide elbow straps for pipes to support chimney systems with offsets.
 You'll use wall straps — one every 4-5 feet of vent rise — when running a Class A or direct vent chimney pipes vertically inside a chase or alongside a wall.

 • Chimney Pipe Buying Guide

-• Firestop/Attic Insulation Shield: When passing through a ceiling, floor, or attic, you will need to use one of these components.
-If a ceiling support is not used, the firestop is required for passing through ceilings in multi-story homes, while the attic insulation shield is required when passing through an attic.
-Both of these pieces ensure your pipe maintains proper clearances as it passes through combustible ceilings and floors.
+• Firestop/Attic Insulation Shield: When passing through a ceiling, floor, or attic, you must use one of these components.
+If ceiling support is not used, the firestop is required for passing through ceilings in multi-story homes, while the attic insulation shield is required when passing through an attic.
+These pieces ensure your pipe maintains proper clearance as it passes through combustible ceilings and floors..

 • Roof Support: Placed underneath the flashing on the roof, the roof support is designed to support pipe both above and below the roof.
-There is a limited amount of pipe it will support, particularly below the roof, but this component is ideal if you do not have a ceiling support box as part of your system.
+It will support a limited amount of pipe, particularly below the roof, but this component is ideal if you do not have a ceiling support box as part of your system.

 • Flashing/Storm Collar: A flashing and storm collar go hand-in-hand; they are designed to protect your chimney system from weather damage.
 The flashing is the piece that covers the hole in your roof where the pipe penetrates.
 The storm collar fits around your pipe just above the flashing to prevent rain or snow from getting into the minuscule crevice between your flashing and pipe.
-You need to select a flashing appropriate for your roof pitch.
-A roof pitch is a measurement of vertical rise over a horizontal distance of 12 inches.
+You need to select a flashing that is appropriate for your roof pitch.
+A roof pitch measures vertical rise over a horizontal distance of 12 inches.
 For example, if your roof has a vertical rise of 3 inches over a 12-inch horizontal distance, your pitch is 3/12.

-• Extended Roof Bracket: When your chimney extends more than 5 feet above your roof, you need an extended roof bracket to provide stabilization for your pipe against the wind.
+• Extended Roof Bracket: When your chimney extends more than 5 feet above your roof, you need an extended roof bracket to stabilize your pipe against the wind.

 Summary

-We hope this guide has been helpful and informative.
-Remember, it cannot be stressed enough to consult your owner's manual above all else when considering how to vent your hearth appliance.
-Some local codes require you to use only the kind of pipe listed in your owner's manual for your unit.
+It cannot be stressed enough to consult your owner's manual above all else when considering how to vent your hearth appliance.
+Some local codes require you to use only the kind of flue pipe listed in your owner's manual for your unit.
 Always check with your local building code officials when designing a chimney system to ensure proper installation.
-If you have lost your owner's manual, please call or email us, and a member from our knowledgeable staff will be happy to see if we can locate one for your fireplace, stove, or insert.
+If you need help with your owner's manual, please call or email us, and a member of our knowledgeable staff will be happy to see if we can locate one for your fireplace, stove, or insert.

 About the Author